conterra/mapapps-toc-action-datatable/src/main/js/bundles/dn_tocactiondatatable/README.md

 This bundle provides an additional toc action that opens the map.apps resultcenter and shows all features of a layer in tabular form.

+Warning: Using this bundle in combination with OGC_FEATURE layers may lead to performance issues.
+Please set an appropriate maxRecordCount to avoid these.

 ## Usage
 **Requirement: map.apps 4.13.0**